oysdosk/See-it-correct-it-now-make-it/README.md

-# See it, correct, it, nowmakeit
+# See it, correct, it, now make it